Tan-group/FebRNA/cgRNAfrag/README.md

 ******Readme for cgRNAfrag******  by Tan-group at Wuhan University

-cgRNAfrag is a tool for separating a global RNA 3D structure into its different type of fragments based its secondary structure.
+cgRNAfrag is a tool for separating a global RNA 3D structure at the 3-bead CG representation into its different types of fragments based on its secondary structure.

 Please run cgRNAfrag as follows: